Why not a brave-making date?

 And into the forest I go, to lose my mind and find my soul.

-The hike up to the moraine lake begins along a small shaded canal with old growth and new growth and wild color.
+This particular hike begins along a shaded canal with old growth and new growth and wild color.

 It eventually breaks out into the open where piles of rocks and masses of wildflowers decorate the landscape.

 After crossing a couple of snow fields, and clamoring up a narrow trail clinging to the side of a hill (think: mountain goating), the reward is an unbelievably gorgeous sea-foam green lake formed from a glacier.

 This thought from Nanea Hoffman: